Diversity Endowment Funds

 The proposal must fit into at least one of the following priority funding areas:

-In addition to the funding priorities listed above, El Fondo will give priority to efforts that are led by the Latino community, which includes staff, board, and advisory groups.
+In addition to the funding priorities listed above, El Fondo will give priority to efforts that are led by the Latinx community, which includes staff, board, and advisory groups.
 Collaborative efforts and efforts focused on serving greater Minnesota are also encouraged.

 FOR QUESTIONS, CONTACT: